Tuesday, 5th May 1925

 Historical & Geographical note

-Legions – the ex Austro-Hungarian Polish regiments commanded by Józef Piłsudski, they refused to swear Germany allegiance at the end of 1916 and were largely interned.
+Legions – the ex Austro-Hungarian Polish regiments commanded by Józef Piłsudski, they refused to swear allegiance to Germany at the end of 1916 and were largely interned.
 Haller’s army – Polish soldiers serving on Russian Empire side, who fled to newly formed Poland after the revolution, commanded by nationalist gen. Haller.
+Zaleski of course fought during the Great War on the Russian Empire side too.
 Red-green was the flag of Russian Socialist Revolutionary Party (Eser), who fought against Bolsheviks.

 Highest Polish military achievement decoration (https://en.wikipedia.org/wiki/Virtuti_Militari)